fn-hide/IASSEdge/backend/README.md

 ### Features

+- [ ] 🗃️ Add site table
+- [ ] ✨ Add ping-server with a customizable interval
 - [ ] 🔒️ Consider adding refresh-token or MQTT

 ### Fixes

 ### Refactors

+- [x] 🗃️ Rename column title to name in an item table
 - [x] 🎨 Separate schemas, interfaces, repositories and services
   - [ ] 🎨 Create exceptions module then separate with services
   - [ ] ✅ Update tests related to it